baruch/mpt-status/README.md

 LSI SAS1068 SCSI RAID storage controller
 LSI SAS 3442-R SCSI RAID storage controller

-Since the tool is using the MPI (message passing interface) changes are high that the basic information regarding RAID status will be available for all LSI based controllers.
+Since the tool is using the MPI (message passing interface) chances are high that the basic information regarding RAID status will be available for all LSI based controllers.
 Just give it a try and report back.